Unitary Subgroup Testing: Preliminaries

 \section{Preliminaries}

-For (possibly randomized) algorithms for (possibly promise) decision problems, we use standard terminology.
-See e.g.\ \cite[Section 2, 6]{GoldreichComplexity} for standard complexity-theoretic notation.
-As usual, we associate acceptance with output $1$ and rejection with output $0$.
-Completeness is the minimal probability of accepting a YES instance and soundness is the maximal probability of accepting a NO instance.
-Perfect completeness is completeness $1$ and perfect soundness is soundness $0$.
+\paragraph{Complexity theory} For (possibly randomized) algorithms for (possibly promise) decision problems, we use standard terminology.
+This text is fairly self-contained.
+For a detailed description, we recommend, \cite[Section 2, 6]{GoldreichComplexity}.
+As usual, completeness is the minimal probability of accepting a YES instance and soundness is the maximal probability of accepting a NO instance.
+Perfect completeness is completeness, $1$ and perfect soundness is soundness $0$.
 The difference between completeness and soundness is called the soundness gap of the algorithm.
-If the soundness gap is at least $\epsilon$ then it can be amplified, via standard repetition, to $1-\delta$ using $\poly(1/\epsilon, \log(1/\delta))$ many calls to the algorithm.

-We also use standard quantum computing notation in our text.
-We begin with a description of $q$-ary generalizations of qubits, called qudits, and operators on the respective Hilbert space.
-Some of these generalizations were previously considered in \cite{Farinholt,Clark_2006}.
-Qudits are elements in a $q$-dimensional (complex) Hilbert space generated by the computational basis $\{\ket{0}, \ket{1}, \cdots \ket{q-1}\}$ over $\C$.
-Norm one elements in this space, i.e.,
+If the soundness gap is at least $\epsilon$ then it can be amplified, via standard repetition, to $1-\delta$ using $\poly(1/\epsilon, \log(1/\delta))$ many calls to the algorithm. \paragraph{Qudits and the Pauli group} We also use standard quantum computing notation in our text.
+We briefly define the notations and definitions we use.
+Qudits are elements in a $q^n$-dimensional (complex) Hilbert space generated by the computational basis $\{\ket{i_1\ldots i_n} : i_j \in [q] \}$ over $\C$.
+Norm-one elements in this space, i.e.,